How To Make an Upside-Down Cake with Almost Any Fruit

 Make the sugar glaze.
 Place your baking pan or skillet on a burner over low heat and add the butter.
 Once the butter has melted, add the sugar and stir it gently.

 Add the fruit to the pan.
 Arrange the fruit in a single layer in the baking pan, being sure to crowd the pan as much as possible.
 The fruit will shrink a little when cooked.
 If using herbs, sprinkle them on top of the fruit.

 Top with the cake batter.
 Dollop the fruit with the cake batter, being sure it is evenly distributed.
 Smooth with a spatula.

 Bake for 40 to 45 minutes.
 Place the cake in the oven.
 You might want to put it on a baking sheet to catch any overflow (sometimes the fruit bubbles up).
 Bake for 40 to 45 minutes, or until the top of the cake is golden brown and a thin knife or toothpick inserted in the center comes out clean.

 Transfer to a cake plate.
 Remove the cake from the baking sheet and place it on a cooling rack.
 Let the cake settle for a minute, until any fruit that has leaked up the sides has stopped bubbling.
 Do not let the cake cool or you will not get it out of the pan!
 Run a knife around the edges of the cake.
 Place your cake plate over the cake and, using hot pads, carefully flip the cake over.
 Gently remove the cake pan.
-Be careful, as the fruit and glaze is still quite hot and will burn!
+Be careful, as the fruit and glaze is still quite hot and will burn your hands!

 Re-arrange the fruit and let the cake cool.
 If any pieces of fruit are stuck to the cake pan, gently scrape them up with a knife and replace them on the cake.
 Let the cake cool.

 Serve.
 Serve the cake at room temperature or slightly warm.
-Optional: top with barely sweetened whipped cream.
-To store, wrap carefully in plastic wrap or store in an airtight container.
-Will keep for several days.
+Top with barely sweetened whipped cream if desired.